Tony Stewart Offers His Opinion On Why NASCAR’s Popularity Has Dropped

-Since retiring from the Monster Energy Cup Series at the end of the 2016 season, Tony Stewart has had a tough time staying out of a race car.
+Since retiring from the Monster Energy NASCAR Cup Series at the end of the 2016 season, Tony Stewart has had a tough time staying out of a race car.

 The 47-year-old, along with his ownership of Stewart-Haas, participates in a ton of short-track races at local circuits around the country in a nod to his racing roots growing up in Indiana.